DoctorMcKay/node-steam-user/README.md

 ### logOn([details])
 - `details` - An object containing details for this logon
+	- `anonymous` - Pass `true` if you want to log into an anonymous account, omit or pass `false` if not
 	- `refreshToken` - A refresh token, [see below](#using-refresh-tokens)
 	- `accountName` - If logging into a user account, the account's name
 	- `password` - If logging into an account without a login key or a web logon token, the account's password